KonstantinPfeiffer/TasmotaWaterFlow/readme.md

 to compile a Tasmota Version with "Script" instead of "Rules" for your Platform.

-Define the  declares from FlowMeter.txt
+Define the  declares from "FlowMeter.txt"

 You can also use the binaries of Tasmota 12.2 english Version from this repository.